PythonTrier/pythontrier.github.io/_posts/2017-04-25-Virtual-Environments-Part-II.md

 ```$PATH```.
 As a result, the virtual env's directory will be the first directory searched, and you end up using the
 virtual env Python instead of the system Python.
 This should also be a consideration when you have more than one virtual
 env activated.
 It is possible that running more than one version at a time could create conflicts between environments.
-So keep it simple, keep it separate and everything should be good.
+So keep it simple, keep it separate, and everything should be good.